 - A. Coordinate allowance items with other portions of the Work.
-Furnish templates as required to coordinate installation. - B. The Contractor shall include the cost of any allowances described in the Detailed Scope of Work in the Job Order Proposal noting the basis for the quantity.. - C. The Owner's Representative shall review and approve the Detailed Proposal.
-The Notice to Proceed for the Job Order will include any allowances included in that Detailed Proposal..
+Furnish templates as required to coordinate installation. - B. The Contractor shall include the dollar value of each scheduled allowance number as a separate line item in the Schedule of Values and identify each allowance with Section number 012100. - C. The Owner shall provide the Contractor with the Notice to Proceed, and request the Contractor to sign an Allowance Allocation form, prior to proceeding with the Work of an allowance.